 This week our theme is animals and wildlife.
 We've got some great activities, prompts and resources to keep creative at home, or out and about while observing government guidelines.

-This week, 18-24 May, is also Mental Health Awareness Week 2020 – about which you can find out more here.
+This week, was also Mental Health Awareness Week 2020 – about which you can find out more here.
 In Development Services we know that art and sport are some of the most powerful tools we have to improve peoples health and well-being – and offer these resources in that spirit.

 Amy our amazing Programme Support Assistant has put together this fantastic step-by-step guide to creating a Papier-mâché animal of your choice: